Wrong level

 Open play does not tell you whether people want drills, social games, or serious points.

-Group chats do not always tell you who will actually show up.
+Open-play text threads do not always tell you who will actually show up.

 How ATP works